maureenbarahona/demo_backend/README.md

 # demo_backend

-Build a Restful CRUD API for a simple quotation application using Node.js, Express and MongoDB.
+Build a Restful MVC API  using Node.js, Express and MongoDB.

 ## Steps to Setup